NicklasRatay/VBA-Commons-Library/doc/ModuleManager.md

 ﻿# Description
 This class provides a method to easily export all modules, classes and forms of a VBA-project.
 To use the method it simply has to be run from the Visual Basic Editor using `F5` while the selection-cursor is inside the method code.

+This module makes use of `ThisWorkbook.Path` to get the current working directory.
+To use this module inside other applications like *Word* or *Access* every occurrence of `ThisWorkbook.Path` in this class has to be replaced accordingly (`Ctrl + H`).
   - [ModuleManager](https://github.com/NicklasRatay/VBA-Library/tree/main/src/ModuleManager.bas)
 # Methods
  - [ExportAll](#exportall)